axelchalon/axelchalon.github.io/0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md

 	* People and culture do not change at the pace of technology.
 "It can take months to go from invention to product, but decades for the product to get accepted."
 	* Facilitate adoption of radical innovations by making them "look" or "feel" like the old.
 By giving new things the appearance of old things, we decrease the cognitive load/burden of change.
 * **Incremental innovation starts with an existing product and looks at how it can be improved.
 Radical innovation starts fresh.** Incremental improvements are based on the present, while radical improvements are based on a vision for the future (x The Toyota Way: [vision]({% link 0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md %}#^future-state))
-* **"Hill-climbing": the "local best" might still be low.
+* <a name="^hill-climbing"></a>**"Hill-climbing": the "local best" might still be low.
 Sometimes it is necessary to change hills.** Incremental improvements bring you to the local best (highest point in the hill), but a radical change of circumstances is required to go beyond this.
 Radical improvements represent a change of paradigm or reference point and let you change the scenery (for better or for worse).
 "Find another hill."
 * Radical improvement looks at the true need behind the product (root cause analysis, five whys) and comes up with creative, novel solutions addressing the root problem.
 ^
 # Stakeholders and business interests